rabbitmq/rabbitmq-website/site/conversions.md

 <!--
-Copyright (c) 2007-2023 VMware, Inc. or its affiliates.
+Copyright (c) 2005-2023 Broadcom.
+All Rights Reserved.
+The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.

 All rights reserved.
 This program and the accompanying materials are made available under the terms of the under the Apache License,